wiwo-dev/wiwo-dev/README.md

 I’m a Web Developer with many years of experience in the corporate world of Digital Marketing, Digital Media, Social Media, and Video Production.

 I mainly work with TypeScript, React and NextJS.
-I'm a fan of TailwindCSS for styling and Prisma with Postgres or Google Firebase/Firestore for databases.
+I'm a fan of TailwindCSS for styling and Drizzle with Postgres or Google Firebase/Firestore for databases.

 I am a Computer Science Engineer and have a Masters's degree in Management in Virtual Environments.
 My education and work experience give me a deep understanding of the technical and business sides of digital projects.